algorand/go-algorand-doc/Node Setup Guide.md

     cd ~/node
     ./goal logging enable -n MeaningfulHostName

 Please run `./goal logging` and send the output to Algorand so we can correlate you with your telemetry.
+The output contains the name and GUID of your node.

 Then you can start the node!